LetsEatLabs/Thyme/README.md

       Pass file to the prompt.
 Cannot be used with -a.
   -history string
       Review the history of your queries, or a specific one. -history [chat, summary, query, all, <full-path-to-history-file>]
+  -json string
+      Give a json schema file to send as a FunctionCall to get a structured response.
+Currently only works with a prompt (-p or -c). -json <full-path-to-json-schema-file>
   -kgpt
       Use the Kagi FastGPT API. -ksum [query text].
 Always defaults to web_search=true -ksum string